reumle/supCs3.jl/README.md

 ```
  test supCs3
 ```
-This passes about 200 tests and fails about 10 before erroring.
+This passes about 200 tests and fails about 10 before erroring.Failing tests are mostly about maximal tolerance not matched.
+(Don't know why yet, could be many things)

-NB a very few additionnal hints
 ====